GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalHardwareElement](../../stereotypes.md#SAF_PhysicalHardwareElement)

 Pure Hardware Elements.
-Similarity to the V-Model "hardware unit".
+Similarity with the V-Model "hardware unit".
 ## Interaction Point
 Specifies the existence of an interaction point.
 ## Interaction Point Definition